10 Best Historical Movies of 2019

 9. An Officer and a Spy

-The Dreyfus affair began in the autumn of 1894 when Fench intelligence realize that someone was passing the German embassy in Paris insider secrets.
+The Dreyfus affair began in the autumn of 1894 when Fench intelligence realized that someone was passing the German embassy in Paris with insider secrets.
 Dreyfus, the only Jew in the French battalion, is sent to the Devil’s Island.
-The hero of the story, Georges Picquart investigates the matter and discovers the gross oversight in establishing blame on Dreyfus.
+The story’s hero, Georges Picquart, investigates the matter and discovers the gross oversight in establishing blame on Dreyfus.
 ‘An Officer and A Spy’ embodies the great miscarriage of justice in the French justice system, the basis for today’s modern-day mechanism.
 With an ace cast and an exhaustive literary piece backing him, Polanksi sources the ingredients that make this infamous tale a special dive into human ideas of guilt and discovering the truth at any cost.

 8. Downton Abbey

-There’s an immensely likable light-hearted tone to the storytelling.
+There’s an immensely likable, light-hearted tone to the storytelling.
 Engels not only aims to thrill the series’ most loyal fans but strives to engage first-time viewers with a well-rounded presentation of the heavy cast.
-His management of crucial characters and integrity of the story stands out and stamps his conviction in the vision.
+His management of crucial characters and the integrity of the story stand out and stamp his conviction in the vision.
 ‘Downton Abbey’ welcomes back its roster and fanbase with a wonderful rendition of the series, despite lacking the formula that made it so successful on the small screen.

 7. The Mountain

-The jarring tonal shifts and the general absurdity of the events has a direct connection to director Rick Alverson’s thematic overture.
-Our introduction and subsequent dive into Alverson’s world is facilitated by inch perfect framing, almost mechanical in a way.
+The jarring tonal shifts and the events’ general absurdity directly connect to director Rick Alverson’s thematic overture.
+Our introduction and subsequent dive into Alverson’s world is facilitated by inch-perfect framing, almost mechanical in a way.
 It seems somebody keeps pushing from the outside as the insides of his camera keep contracting.
-Alverson’s repulsion to the traditional three-act structure results in a muddled, ingenious, and highly distorted storytelling.
+Alverson’s repulsion to the traditional three-act structure results in a muddled, ingenious, and distorted storytelling.

 6. Shadow